doloadama/Andd_baay_V3/backend_setup.md

 class IsOwner(permissions.BasePermission):
     """
-    Custom permission to only allow owners of a transaction to view/edit it.
+    Custom permission to only allow owners of a financial object (Transaction, Investment) to view/edit it.
     """
     def has_object_permission(self, request, view, obj):
         return obj.user == request.user